 H pylori is a type of bacteria that can live in your digestive tract.
 Often, it attacks the stomach lining.
 Heliobactor pylori is a major cause of stomach and upper intestinal distress and disorders.

-H. pylori is a bacteria that is now thought to cause stomach ulcers.
-A common stomach ulcer treatment is, therefore, antibiotics, to get rid of this overgrowth, this imbalance of bacteria in your stomach.
+H. pylori is now thought to be the major cause of stomach ulcers.
+A common ulcer treatment is, therefore, antibiotics, to get rid of this destructive bacteria.
 Unfortunately, new strains of H. pylori may be drug-resistant, and antibiotics may upset your stomach.

-If you favor alternative health and want to try more natural H. pylori treatments for your peptic, duodenal or gastric ulcers, from alternative medicine, here are some suggestions.
+If you want to try more natural H. pylori treatments for your peptic, duodenal or gastric ulcers, check out the easy, inexpensive alternative treatments described below.

-- Probiotics: HSI recommends a probiotic called Probiotics 12 Plus.
+In an E-Alert, Health Science Institute (HSI) recommends a probiotic called Probiotic 12 Plus.
 They say tests have shown that this product inhibits all strains of H. pylori, even antibiotic resistant strains.
 It's available at unikeyhealth.com.

-- Lactoferrin: Lactoferrin, HSI says, can kill H. pylori by activating genes that promote immune response.
+HSI also recommends Lactoferrin, which can kill H. pylori by activating genes that promote immune response.